 To be honest, between the ghost town, the awkward weather, and the recent news about the virus and its victims, it looked like a sort of armageddon.

-So I turned around and I went back to La Paz where I checked in to my new apartment, which would have been my home for the next couple of months.
+So I turned around and I went back to La Paz where I checked into my new apartment, which would have been my home for the next couple of months.
 I didn’t know it at that time.

-However, since I had promised a 14-days itinerary and I am presuming that if you are planning your trip it means that things have gone back to normal in the meantime I will tell you how I would have ended my original itinerary.
+However, since I had promised a 14-day itinerary and I am presuming that if you are planning your trip it means that things have gone back to normal in the meantime I will tell you how I would have ended my original itinerary.

 Alternative stops for your Baja California road trip